ChuqiCloud/QimenIDC/README.en.md

 # QimenIDC - Cloud-Native Multi-Cloud Management and Hybrid Cloud Integration System

 Welcome to the GitHub page of QimenIDC!
 This project is an open-source, free, and cloud-native system designed for managing and operating resources in multi-cloud environments, with the aim of improving the efficiency of multi-cloud management.
-QimenIDS is built using Gradle and requires JDK 17 for execution.
+QimenIDC is built using Gradle and requires JDK 17 for execution.
 The project is primarily hosted on Gitee, and its address is: [https://gitee.com/chuqicloud/QimenIDS](https://gitee.com/chuqicloud/QimenIDS).

 ## Key Features

-- **Multi-Cloud Management**: QimenIDS provides a unified API that hides the differences in data models and APIs among various cloud service providers, allowing users to access multiple cloud providers as if they were using a single cloud platform.
+- **Multi-Cloud Management**: QimenIDC provides a unified API that hides the differences in data models and APIs among various cloud service providers, allowing users to access multiple cloud providers as if they were using a single cloud platform.
-- **Cloud-Native Architecture**: QimenIDS is a cloud-native system that leverages containerization and microservices architecture, offering advantages such as elastic scalability, high availability, and flexible deployment.
+- **Cloud-Native Architecture**: QimenIDC is a cloud-native system that leverages containerization and microservices architecture, offering advantages such as elastic scalability, high availability, and flexible deployment.
-- **Hybrid Cloud Integration**: By integrating different cloud service providers, including the currently integrated ProxmoxVE, QimenIDS enables unified management and collaborative operations for resources in hybrid cloud environments.
+- **Hybrid Cloud Integration**: By integrating different cloud service providers, including the currently integrated ProxmoxVE, QimenIDC enables unified management and collaborative operations for resources in hybrid cloud environments.
-- **Simplified Complexity**: QimenIDS abstracts the details and differences of underlying infrastructure, providing a simple and consistent interface that enables users to easily manage and operate in multi-cloud environments without the need to focus on underlying complexities.
+- **Simplified Complexity**: QimenIDC abstracts the details and differences of underlying infrastructure, providing a simple and consistent interface that enables users to easily manage and operate in multi-cloud environments without the need to focus on underlying complexities.
-- **Efficient Management**: QimenIDS offers powerful management tools and automation mechanisms to assist users in quickly configuring, monitoring, and adjusting resources in multi-cloud environments, thereby improving management efficiency.
+- **Efficient Management**: QimenIDC offers powerful management tools and automation mechanisms to assist users in quickly configuring, monitoring, and adjusting resources in multi-cloud environments, thereby improving management efficiency.

 ## Quick Start